derekpaulsen/cs764_project/paper/paper.md

 Bw-Trees [2] are a form of lock-free B-Tree which uses delta chains to optimize writes to the tree developed by Microsoft in 2013.
-The core idea behind Bw-Trees is to allow writes to proceed in a lock-free fashion via the use of delta chains and periodically resolve writes.
-This algorithm essentially trades-off write speed for read speed since writes can proceed in parallel at the cost of reads require resolving previous writes to get the current version of the tree.
+The core idea behind Bw-Trees is to allow concurrent writes to occur without locks via the use of delta chains and periodically resolve writes.
+This algorithm trades write speed for read speed since writes can proceed in parallel at the cost of reads require resolving previous writes to get the current version of the tree.
 A comprehensive comparison of Bw-Trees with other B-Tree and B-Tree-like indexes was done by [3], in their experiments Bw-Trees were significantly slower than B-Trees with OLC on all workloads, hence we don't consider them any further.

 ### B-Tree with OLC

 Lock coupling has long been used as a concurrency control mechanism on top of B-Trees, however it has the issue that, especially for low contention workloads, it performs a lot of unnecessary locking.
 To remedy this, optimistic lock coupling (OLC) replaces read locks with version numbers.
 Instead of acquiring a read lock on a node, the thread reads a version number, which, after reading data in the node, is validated by the thread.
 If the version number has changed (i.e. the node has been modified) the read procedure restarts from the beginning, else the read continues.
 In their evaluation [3] found that a B-Tree with OLC was the fastest B-Tree index for concurrent operations, hence we use it as our baseline solution and also backing B-Tree.

 ### Other Tree Like Structures

-There are many other tree-like data structures that have been developed for use in databases such as MassTrees and ART.
+There are many other tree-like data structures that have been developed for use in memory databases such as MassTrees and Adaptive Radix Trees (ART).
 While [3] did show that some of these algorithms (in particular ART), can greatly out perform B-Tree data structures, they are more appropriate to classify as trie's or a combination of a trie and a B-Tree.
-We find these solutions interesting, we have choosen to focus on optimizing B-Trees for tail inserts, not creating a new data structure.
-We have choosen this focus because B-Trees are far more common than trie's in current database systems, meaning that a solution that adapts B-Trees will likely be much easier to integrate into existing systems than a completely new data structure.
+We find these solutions interesting, we have chosen to focus on optimizing B-Trees for tail inserts, not creating a new data structure.
+We have chosen this focus because B-Trees are far more common than trie's in current database systems, meaning that a solution that adapts B-Trees will likely be much easier to integrate into existing systems than a completely new data structure.

 <!--- Talk about ART, MassTrees.
 However we don't include this since we are confining out discussion
 to B+-Trees since our solution can be used largely as a drop in replacement for current B-Trees -->